 2. Select your plan

-For new bloggers, I recommend the Basic Plan for the time period of your preference.
+For new bloggers, I recommend the Basic Plan for the period of your preference.
 You can always upgrade to a plan with more data as your blog grows, so don’t worry.

 3. Enter your domain name

 Your domain name is your website’s name.
-When you fill it out here you get the domain name for free with your hosting!
+When you fill it out here, you get the domain name for free with your hosting!

 Already have a domain name?

-Now, you will login to the domain provider and follow the instructions to connect your domain to Bluehost.
+Now log in to the domain provider and follow the instructions to connect your domain to Bluehost.
 You can usually do that at the Account Manager Page with an authorization code.